A Complete Guide to Trust Signals: 77 Signals for Building Brand Trust with Humans and AI

 12. Bylined articles in business and industry publications

 - When you submit an article that appears in a business or industry publication, you earn credibility as a thought leader with potential buyers.
+In the AI era, bylined articles also build author entity recognition — the connection between a named expert and their areas of expertise that AI systems use to evaluate source credibility.

 13. Guest posts on relevant blogs

 - Many bloggers in your field may be open to you providing a guest post, which can achieve similar benefits to a bylined article.
 But tread carefully: if Google decides you are spreading keyword-stuffed guest posts willy-nilly across the web, you may be penalized for it.
+Google's SpamBrain AI now detects link network patterns in real time.
+Focus guest posting on genuine editorial value, not link acquisition.

 14. Celebrity/influencer mentions in social media